Teaching Ratings¶

 plt.show()

-Percentage of males and females that are tenured professors¶
+What is the percentage of males and females that are tenured professors?¶

 labels = gender_tenure_count.keys()